AWS Data Discovery & Classification (DSPM)

 3. Index Creation: Creating an index of discovered data for efficient access and management.

-Implementing Real-time Classification with Strac
+Implementing Real-time Classification with Strac (AWS DSPM)

 Strac ensures real-time classification of data, enabling organizations to maintain accurate and up-to-date records of sensitive information.
 The classification process involves: